HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 `define('SHORTPIXEL_USE_DOUBLE_WEBP_EXTENSION', true);`
 `define('SHORTPIXEL_USE_DOUBLE_AVIF_EXTENSION', true);`
-will tell the plugin to create double extensions for the WebP/AVIF image counterparts, for example image.jpg.webp/image.jpg.avif for image.jpg;
+will tell the plugin to create double extensions for the WebP/AVIF image counterparts, for example, image.jpg.webp/image.jpg.avif for image.jpg;

 Hide the Cloudflare settings by defining these constants in wp-config.php: